 Imagine using interactive storytelling with VR during the recruitment or onboarding process to evaluate empathy — and even to help build it.
 For example, suppose your newest assisted living or memory care candidates experience a “Day in the Life of Senior Caregiving” in VR.
 The immersive VR experience emphasizes communication, responsiveness, and empathy by allowing the recruit to “walk a mile in a senior’s shoes”.
 They can obtain a first-person virtual experience with an apathetic or non-communicative frontline worker.
 They can obtain a first-person virtual experience of the senior’s frustration when a frontline worker states that they will “only be a minute”, but don’t return for ten to twenty minutes.
 Analogously, they can experience what it is like to interact with an empathetic frontline worker.
 These “walk a mile in my shoes” experiences are visceral.
 They engage emotional learning centers in the brain that quickly and effectively build empathy.

 Consider another scenario in this experience where the memory care professional witnesses a challenging situation between two residents or between a resident and a clinical nursing associate (CNA).
-The recruit can observe as a seasoned CNA diffuse the situation through empathy and understanding, then using voice-over to offer tricks and tips on how to mitigate similar situations that they might face.
+The recruit can observe as a seasoned CNA diffuses the situation through empathy and understanding, then using voice-over to offer tricks and tips on how to mitigate similar situations that they might face.
 The senior care professional can even experience an emergency situation and observe the seasoned CNA follow the emergency protocols in a calm and methodical manner, empathetically (but efficiently) leading seniors to safety.

 These are just a couple examples of the numerous ways that VR can be used to build empathy in senior care professionals.
 Emotion-laden, experiential empathy training via interactive storytelling with VR can provide the senior care professional with the confidence that they need to address the many needs of their seniors, and to do it with empathy.
 With VR training for senior care professionals you can achieve this goal—one experience at a time.